VarunSelvam/SCCU_Capstone/README.md

 ## Business Value

 The Business Value of this solution is that it enables SCCU to identify potential threshold exceeding customers in a **targeted** approach.
 For instance, instead of analyzing **all** the customers to identify potential threshold exceeding customers, SCCU can focus marketing and sales resources on Mid-Volume Customers.
 These Mid-Volume Customers also have a 22% higher converstion rate of becoming permanent threshold exceeding customers compared to their 450+gallon/year cohort who may occasionally order large volumes but not frequently.
-This also shows that focusing on mid-volume customers is useful for SCCU since it's a more targeted approach on a group that has a higher conversion rate compared to even customers who order higher volume amounts.

 Furthermore, this targeted approach can be be further drilled down by also focusing on the specific Sales Channels.
 (Sales Channels are how the customer places an order.)
 For instance, customers who place orders through a Sales Representative have a 38% increase in converting customers into threshold exceeding customers.
 This solution when combined with the previous recomendation of targeting the Mid-Volume customers creates a distinct segment that SCCU could potentially target.
 Moreover, when integrated with the Geographic Focus recommendation, a comprehensive understanding of the target customer profile becomes evident.